adamlamee/CODINGinK12/teachers.md

 ### Make it your own
 - Our activities don't have much extra formatting or explanatory text.
 If you prefer your students to have more detailed instructions, they're easy to edit for a different presentation, sequence, question type, etc.
 - Seeing what [Seminole County](https://github.com/SCPSscience) and [Orange County](https://github.com/ocps-codes) created for their students may give you some ideas.
 - Our activities are licensed CC-BY-SA which means they're free to use and modify as long as you give credit.
 See the [about page](./about.md) for license text.
-And drop a line to adamlamee@gmail.com.
+Drop us a line to adamlamee@gmail.com, too.
 We love hearing how teachers are adapting them.

 ### Feed your high flyers
-Our activities allow interested students to do further analysis than what's prompted and we're often amazed at what they come up with.
+Our activities allow for interested students doing more analysis than what's in the directions and we're often amazed at what they come up with.
 If that's not enough, try suggesting these other free (and amazing) resources:
 - [CERN Open Data](http://opendata.cern.ch/?ln=en) includes educational resources on particle physics and offers students (and the general public) the opportunity to access and analyze authentic data for the Large Hardon Collider.
 Yeah, it's pretty cool.
 - [Particle Physics Playground](http://particle-physics-playground.github.io/), by Matt Bellis, provides Jupyter notebook exercises with particle detector data from CMS and CLEO.
 - [Shawn Weatherford's](http://www.phys.ufl.edu/~sweatherford/) work on vPython and Glowscript.